George Brown (Canadian politician)

-George Brown (November 29, 1818 – May 9, 1880) was a Scottish Canadian journalist, politician and one of the Fathers of Confederation.
+George Brown (November 29, 1818 – May 9, 1880) was a Scottish Canadian journalist, politician, the founder of the town of Bothwell, and one of the Fathers of Confederation.
 He attended the Charlottetown and Quebec conferences.
 A noted Reform politician, he is best known as the founder and editor of the Toronto Globe, Canada's most influential newspaper at the time, and his leadership in the founding of the Liberal Party in 1867.
 He was an articulate champion of the grievances and anger of Upper Canada (Ontario).
 He played a major role in securing national unity.
 His career in active politics faltered after 1865, but he remained a powerful spokesman for the Liberal Party.
 He promoted westward expansion and opposed the policies of Conservative prime minister John A. Macdonald.